Faculty and Staff

 Alfred A. Bushway, Ph.D.
 (Purdue, 1978), Professor Emeritus.
 Fruit and vegetable post-harvest quality and safety, and product development.

 Beth Calder, Ph.D.
-(University of Maine, 2003), Assistant Extension Professor and Assistant Professor, Dept. of Food Science and Human Nutrition.
+(University of Maine, 2003), Assistant Extension Professor and Assistant Professor.
 Food safety and technology research in the areas of fruit and vegetables, seafood and valued-added food product development; outreach liaison to the Maine food industry.

 Mary Ellen Camire, Ph.D.
 (Texas Woman’s University, 1989), Professor.
 Extrusion technology; nutrition policy, dietary fiber; sensory evaluation; phytochemicals.